mitranim/jtg/readme.md

 ## Why

-* Make is not portable.
+* Make is less portable.
-* `package.json` scripts are not portable.
+* `package.json` scripts are less portable.
 Also, `npm run` is slow to start.
 * Gulp is too bloated and complex.
 * Most task runners force you to use their CLI, invariably bloated, slow, buggy, and full of weird shit.